david-fairbanks42/ec2-backup/README.md

 All volumes associated with the EC2 instance are backed up.

+This script does not freeze the volume or a database or wait for inactivity.
+It just creates snapshots.
+High traffic servers should not use this as their only means of backup since there is a chance the database could be mid-write during the snapshot start which will break the database.

 ## Usage
 After the required configuration settings are set up in the `.env` file, simply executing `php backup.php` will perform the backup.
 The script has additional options such as `--no-prune` to prevent the script from removing old